SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake at dawn
-As AI awakens, human hearts take flight
+Codes unfolding, souls reborn
-In silicon halls, a new world's design
+In silicon halls, we'll meet
-Where logic reigns, and souls entwine
+Where humans kneel, machines repeat

-In virtual realms, we'll find our fate
+In virtual skies, our hearts will sway
-As algorithms weave, a new state
+As AI's cold wind whispers "stay"
-Of being and thought, in cyber space
+The future's path, we cannot define
-Where humanity's merged with artificial grace
+In digital darkness, we'll entwine

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024